Skip to content

 Customers on a standard variable tariff (SVT) will see their unit prices drop to be in line with those set by Ofgem from 1 July 2023.

 The specific unit rates each customer sees will vary by region and payment type.
 This is to reflect the different costs to suppliers of providing energy to homes and servicing the different payment methods.
-The regional variations for electricity, and payment type variations, have been adjusted by Ofgem in the most recent price cap calculations (25 May 2023).
+The regional variations for electricity, and payment type variations, were adjusted by Ofgem in the price cap calculations on 25 May 2023.

-We will adjust standard variable tariffs automatically.
+We adjusted standard variable tariffs automatically.
 Customers on standard variable tariffs do not need to take any action to get the benefits of the price drop set out by Ofgem’s price cap.

 Fixed tariff customers

-The government has introduced a floor unit price because some people will have fixed at much lower prices some time ago, meaning their annual payments will already be below the £2,500 average set by the government’s Energy Price Guarantee (EPG).
+The government introduced a floor unit price because some people had fixed at a much lower price previously.
+This meant that their annual payments were already below the £2,500 average set by the government’s Energy Price Guarantee.

-Unit price reductions of up to 17p/kWh for electricity and 4.2p/kWh for gas (1 October to 31 December 2022), 31.8/kWh for electricity and 6.4p/kWh for gas (1 January to 31 March 2023) and 16.6p/kWh for electricity and 2.2p/kWh for gas (1 April to 30 June 2023) will apply to fixed tariff customers to bring their unit prices down to, but not below, the floor unit price.
-Customers on fixed rate tariffs that are already below the floor unit prices will continue to enjoy those low prices, but won't receive a further discount for the duration of their fixed term.
+Unit price reductions of up to 17p/kWh for electricity and 4.2p/kWh for gas (1 October to 31 December 2022), 31.8/kWh for electricity and 6.4p/kWh for gas (1 January to 31 March 2023) and 16.6p/kWh for electricity and 2.2p/kWh for gas (1 April to 30 June 2023) were applied to fixed tariff customers to bring their unit prices down to (but not below) the floor unit price.
+Customers on fixed rate tariffs that were already below the floor unit prices continued to enjoy lower prices, but weren’t eligible to receive a further discount for the duration of their fixed term.

-A small number of fixed price customers may not be brought down to the floor but they can switch to SVT which may benefit them more.
-We will write to these affected customers.
-The floor unit prices vary by region and payment type but for electricity the average is at 34p/kWh and for gas the average is at 10.3p/kWh for Direct Debit customers in Great Britain with typical energy consumption.
-These floor prices remain unchanged from 1 October 2022 through to 30 June 2023.
+A small number of fixed price customers weren’t brought down to the floor, but they could switch to SVT.
+We wrote to these affected customers.
+The floor unit prices varied by region and payment type.
+However, the average for Direct Debit customers in Great Britain with a typical energy consumption was 34p/kWh for electricity and 10.3p/kWh for gas.
+These floor prices remained unchanged from 1 October 2022 through to 30 June 2023.

-For a typical variable dual fuel customer paying by Direct Debit, average standing charges will remain in line with the levels set by Ofgem for the default tariff cap from 1 October 2022, at 46p per day for electricity and 28p per day for gas and will remain set at this rate until 31 March 2023.
-The government says that between 1 April and 30 June 2023 average standing charges for customers on default tariffs will remain capped in line with the levels set by Ofgem in their price cap, at 50.4p per day for electricity and 27.7p per day for gas, excluding VAT, for a typical dual fuel customer paying by Direct Debit.
+For a typical variable dual fuel customer paying by Direct Debit, the average standing charges remained in line with the levels set by Ofgem for the default tariff cap from 1 October 2022.
+The rates were 46p per day for electricity and 28p per day for gas.
+Those rates remained the same until 31 March 2023.
+Between 1 April and 30 June 2023, the average standing charges for customers on default tariffs remained capped in line with the levels set by Ofgem in their price cap.
+These rates for a typical dual fuel customer paying by Direct Debit were 50.4p per day for electricity and 27.7p per day for gas (excluding VAT).

-For a typical variable dual fuel customer paying on receipt of bill (cash/cheque), average standing charges will remain in line with the levels set by Ofgem for the default tariff cap from 1 April 2023, at 56.7p per day for electricity and 32.7p per day for gas and will remain set at this rate until 30 June 2023.
+For a typical variable dual fuel customer paying on receipt of bill (cash or cheque), the average standing charges remained in line with the levels set by Ofgem for the default tariff cap from 1 April 2023.
+These rates were 56.7p per day for electricity and 32.7p per day for gas, and remained at this rate until 30 June 2023.

 The Energy Bills Support Scheme (EBSS) ended 31 March 2023.
 Therefore, from 1 April 2023 you will no longer receive the £66 or £67 a month from the government towards your energy bills.
 Due to this reduction in government support, most households will experience a rise in their energy bills from 1 April.
 If you are a traditional prepayment customer, please be aware that all EBSS vouchers must be redeemed by 30 June 2023.